ramonsantos/ramonsantos.github.io/_posts/2016-08-13-atom-instalacao-primeiros-passos.md

   </a>
 </div>

-A aparencia do Atom ficará como na figura acima.
+A aparência do Atom ficará como na figura acima.